Smety2001/Stellaria-Advanced-Launcher/README.md

 # Stellaria-Advanced-Launcher

 ## (Method 1) To run .py file
-To run the app, you need to download Python and the required libraries.
-This can be done manually or automatically by running the start.bat file.
+To run the app with .py file you need to download Python and the required libraries.
+This can be done either manually or automatically.

-Once you have installed all the dependencies, simply move the main.py file into your Stellaria folder.
-Then, run it using your preferred method (IDE, command prompt), or move the start.bat file into the Stellaria folder and run it as an administrator.
+#### Automatically

-I recommend placing the start.bat file in your Stellaria folder and then creating a shortcut to the start.bat file.
-Configure the shortcut to always run as an administrator and assign it the Stellaria icon from start.exe.
+If you choose to do it automatically, simply download the start.bat file and put it into your Stellaria folder, then run it as an admin.
+I recommend creating a shortcut to the start.bat file, and configuring the shortcut to always run as an administrator.
+You can also assign it the Stellaria icon from start.exe / .Stellaria-launcher.exe for a cleaner look.

+#### Manually
+If you choose to do it manually, then download python from the official website.
+While installing the Python, make sure to check the option to add python to PATH.
+Then open a cmd / powershell and pip install all the dependencies found in the file requirements.txt.
+And finally, download the main.py file, put it into your stellaria folder and open it with python.

 ## (Method 2) To run .exe file
-Put the .exe file into your stellaria folder and run it
+Download the Stellaria Advanced Launcher.exe file and put it into your stellaria folder, then run it.

 ## Pictures
 ![Launcher](https://github.com/smety2001/Stellaria-Advanced-Launcher/blob/main/img/launcher1.png?raw=true)